icegoat9/picohaven2/README.md

 * When you open a door, that ends your move, but revealed enemies do not act until the next round.
 * There are no battle goals, enhancements, prosperity, reputation, new character class unlocks, and so on.
 * Enemy difficulty does _not_ automatically scale with your level (that was less important as this is a simpler, more linear, single-character campaign)
-* The enemy movement AI is not exactly the same, though it still follows a deterministic algorithm where enemies try to move into range and then attack, and can move through or around their allies as needed.
+* The enemy movement AI is different, though it still follows a deterministic algorithm where enemies try to move into range and then attack, and can move through or around their allies as needed.
 One notable difference: enemies do not see traps and do not try to navigate around them, to make it somewhat easier to use traps to your advantage.

 Despite these differences, many key concepts and strategies from the Gloomhaven family of board games are relevant, including:
 * Managing hand size, exhaustion, use of burn cards